-- a) Data hiding refers to the practice of restricting the access privilege of some within a class so that it denies unauthorized access to exposed data. - b) Encapsulation is used to ensure the of an object is maintained by validating input prior to changing the values. - c) An abstract class gives a to other classes and thereby enforces their proper implementation. - d) An abstract class as well as an interface allows , treating different classes similarly while still acting in different ways. - e) Encapsulation is henceforth a better measure to ensure of sensitive information by allowing access control via getters and setters. - f) Encapsulation is the process of combining attributes and functions into a single unit called a .
+Check Your Progress-2 a) Data hiding refers to the practice of restricting the access privilege of some within a class so that it denies unauthorized access to exposed data. b) Encapsulation is used to ensure the of an object maintained by validating input prior to changing the values. is c) An abstract class gives a to other classes and thereken enforces their proper implementation. y d) An abstract class as well as an interface allows, treating different classes similarly while still acting in different ways. g e) Encapsulation is henceforth a better measure to ensure sensitive information by allowing access control via getters are setters. f) Encapsulation is the process of combining attributes and functions in a single unit called a to